The idea that you can “catch” leukemia probably seems crazy to most people…

 “A platoon of white cells is sent to rescue hostages (organs overrun by cancer), but en route get pinned down by heavy fire from ground forces (parasites, viruses, fungi, and bacteria tying up the immune system).

 You may be wondering if I buy the theory that cancer is really a fungal infection.
 I don’t know, but I do find it fascinating.
-The symptoms are strikingly similar, both diseases are often found side by side (when a doctor bothers to look), and both thrive on carbs, especially sugar.
+The symptoms are strikingly similar, the diseases are often found side by side (when a doctor bothers to look), and both thrive on carbs, especially sugar.
 Readers of this newsletter know I strongly recommend a very low-carb diet for cancer patients, with absolutely no sugar at all.

 As a practical matter, I think it will be hard to get any doctor – including alternative cancer doctors – to treat you with the antifungal drugs that could be so valuable if this theory is true.
 It seems to me that, combined with the low-carb diet, the approach might just work for a large number of patients.
-As for the preferred alternative approach – sodium bicarbonate – I remain a skeptic.